Capitol Theatre, New York City, New York - October 14, 1923

 The Hindoo ballet staged and participated in by Michio Itow, was conceived by this famous dancer after an extensive study of the native ballet of East India during a sojourn in that country. it is a combination of the fantastic with the actual Hindoo temple ceremonial.
 The religious fervor of the priests, reaching its climax in their chant, is carried on by the temple dancers who thus express the devotional ritual to the spirit of the their gods.

-This program is missing the outside cover, which would have also
+NOTE: This program is missing the outside cover, which

 More Information on the Capitol Theatre...